wikimedia/search-highlighter/README.md

 the guts of Lucene or Elasticsearch.

 Comes in three flavors:
-* Core: No dependencies jar containing most of the interesting logic.
+* Core: No dependencies jar containing most of the interesting logic
-* Lucene: A jar containing a bridge between the core and lucene.
+* Lucene: A jar containing a bridge between the core and lucene
-* Elasticsearch: An Elasticsearch plugin.
+* Elasticsearch: An Elasticsearch plugin

 Elasticsearch value proposition
 -------------------------------
-This highlighter can
+This highlighter
-* Generate hits by reanalyzing the string, loading offset from postings, or loading offsets from term vectors.
-It produces the same output regardless of which method it uses.
-* Fragment either by scanning for characters (like the FVH does) or by delegating to Java's BreakIterator (like the Postings Highlighter).
-Scanning is noticably faster in some cases.
+* Doesn't need offsets in postings or term enums with offsets but can use either to speed itself up.
+* Can fragment like the Postings Highlighter, the Fast Vector Highlighter, or it can highlight the entire field.
-* Combine hits using multiple different fields.
+* Combine hits using multiple different fields (aka ```matched_field``` support).
+* Boost matches that appear early in the document.

 This highlighter does not (currently):
-* Respect phrase mathces at all (all phrases are reduced to terms)
+* Respect phrase matches at all (all phrases are reduced to terms)
 * Support require_field_match

 Elasticsearch installation